KuhlTime/bachelor-thesis/README.md

 Important Notes for structuring the thesis:

-- A bachelor thesis should be between 5000 and 7000 words long.
+- A normal bachelor-thesis is between 40 and 60 pages on avarage.
+What the exect requirements are is dependant up on the examiner and on the topic that was choosen.

 ## Writing Goals